 Wandering around in Clarion Alley reminded me of Deep Ellum in Dallas.
 Although a little gritty, the neighborhood was pretty safe for us to walk around and find the different murals.
-Not confined to walls of a museum, these murals give us a glimpse into the fabric of the society and its issues.
-As always use commonsense and be aware of the surroundings when trying to find these murals – sometime the alleyways are deserted.
+Not confined to the walls of a museum, these murals give us a glimpse into the fabric of the society and its issues.
+As always use common sense and be aware of the surroundings when trying to find these murals – sometimes the alleyways are deserted.
 Park at the ends of the street and walk in to explore the art.
-You can also do a tour that is organized by Precita Eyes Muralisits for and in depth understanding of these murals and mosaics.
+You can also do a tour that is organized by Precita Eyes Muralists for an in-depth understanding of these murals and mosaics.

 View this post on Instagram

 Happy 4th of July 💙🇺🇸❤️ . . . .
 A little impromptu picnic on the hills at #dolorespark Are you celebrating America’s Birthday? will you be watching the fireworks today? . . . #cityviews #iflyalaska #osinCali #sanfrancisco #picnic #dolorespark #july4th @visittheusa #view #viewfromthetop @visitcalifornia @sanfrancisco.city

 It was time to tune in for us… so we bought some treats from Tartine bakery on Guerrero St and some picnic supplies from Bi-rite on 18th Street and walked over to Mission Dolores Park for a picnic with our bounty of California figs, strawberries, cheese, and some rose.

 You might also like: Deep Ellum Murals in Dallas – Where to find Street Art in Europe – Where to find Street Art in Africa – Where to find Street Art in Asia – Where to find Street Art in Americas and Canada